earthstar-project/earthstar/docs/serialization-and-hashing.md

 }
 ```

+The actual code is in `hashDocument()` in `src/validators/es4.ts`.

-Simplified example, with extra spaces added for readability.
+Simplified example, with spaces added for readability.

 ```
-author  \t  @suzy.xxxxxxxxxxxx  \n contentHash  \t  xxxxxxxxxxxxxxxxxx  \n format  \t  es.4  \n path  \t  /wiki/Kittens  \n timestamp  \t  1234567890000  \n workspace  \t  +gardening.xxxxxxxxxx  \n
+author  \t  @suzy.bxxxxxxxxxxxx  \n contentHash  \t  bxxxxxxxxx  \n format  \t  es.4  \n path  \t  /wiki/Kittens  \n timestamp  \t  1234567890000  \n workspace  \t  +gardening.xxxxxxxxxx  \n
 ```

-Note that our `sha256` outputs a base32 encoded string.
+Our `sha256base32` does a regular sha256 and outputs the digest as a base32 encoded string.
 See `encoding.ts` for the base32 details.

 > **Details**
 >